DOVER KENT ARCHIVES

 This pub I have also seen addressed as in Lewisham.

-I am informed that the pub closed in 2006, and the building has been demolished.
+I am informed that the pub closed in 2006, and the building had been demolished in 2013 and replaced.

 West Kent Guardian, 2 January 1841.